BlinkyStitt/smart-compass-v0/notes.md

 - lots left to write in compass.ino

 TODO v2:
+- IniFile doesn't support unsigned ints, but most of our variables should be unsigned
 - how is clang-format deciding to order includes? they aren't alphabetical
 - is 128 bit blake2s hashing secure enough?
 - Full message signing is crashing: "Message: n=73-8C-76-2C-83-AA-53-18-58-EE-73-81-86-27-B6-2 h=0-0-0-0-0-0-0-0-0-0-0-0-0-0-0-0 txp=0 p=0 now=1529107392 ms=167426 t=1529107383 lat=377489183 lon=-1224411416 EOM. resetting... updating... .."